great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/integrations/dbt_tutorial.md

 You can see that the two Expectations you have created are passing.
 View failed Expectations in the status column.
 The Observed Value column displays any values that have fallen outside of the expected range.

 ## 7. Build a data pipeline and automate it with Airflow
-The final portion of this tutorial automates the process above with a pipeline or dag in the workflow orchestration tool Airflow.
+The final portion of this tutorial automates the process above with a pipeline or DAG in the workflow orchestration tool Airflow.
 You will create a simple pipeline using the common write-audit-publish pattern.

 ### Log into Airflow
 Open [http://localhost:8080](http://localhost:8080) in your browser.
-You can use the username and password we created earlier in our configuration step. username=airflow password=airflow
+You can use the username and password created earlier in the configuration step. username=airflow password=airflow